 - Department of Health Disparities Research Faculty

-- Whether your research interests are in alignment with their current projects
+- Whether the student’s research interests are in alignment with the faculty’s current projects

-- Whether you are seeking lab experience or basic science experience
+- Whether the student seeks lab experience or basic science experience

-- Whether their current research is in cancer prevention
+- Whether the current research is in cancer prevention

-- Their current work load (e.g. upcoming grant submissions)
+- The faculty’s expectations, summer travel, current work load (e.g. upcoming grant submissions)

-- The number of students they are currently mentoring
+- The anticipated number of mentored summer students

 - Available space within their department